msupply-foundation/msupply_docs/content/docs/programs/requisitions.md

 #### Manual Program Requisitions

-You can create a manual program requisition for customers who do not use mSupply and those who do (for those who do, this should only be done in exceptional).
+Program Requisitions can also be created manually.
+This would typically be for customers who do not use mSupply, or in exceptional circumstances.

 See the configuration steps above, and also the [Customer tag](https://docs.msupply.org.nz/names:adding_and_editing#tags_tab) documentation to find out how to set up programs and add tags to customers.

-Click on the `New Requisition` button (top right corner).
+On the Requisitions page, click on the `New Requisition` button (top right corner).

 ![New Requisition](/docs/programs/images/add_requisition_button.png)